We’ve been finding out how businesses really feel about invoice management

 Good news – 90% of the people who took our survey would like to see a tool that helps them manage expenses and bills in one place.

-Because invoices might be pivotal, but they don’t have to be painful.
+Invoices might be pivotal, but they don’t have to be painful.